Who needs to have a TB test?

 What are the symptoms?

-People with active TB have the following symptoms:
+People with Active TB can have any of the following symptoms:

 - Body Aches